sker65/testrail-mcp/README.md

 1. Open Claude Desktop
 2. Go to Settings > Servers
 3. Click "Install Server"
-4. Navigate to your project directory and select the `main.py` file
+4. Navigate to your project directory
+5. Select the Python module: `testrail_mcp`
-5. Claude Desktop will now be able to use your TestRail MCP server
+6. Claude Desktop will now be able to use your TestRail MCP server

 #### Cursor